ToddMaxey/Settings-for-TLS-and-.Net-to-enforce-strong-crypto/README.md

 Enabled TLS1.2 and TLS 1.3 for both client and server.

-Note TLS 1.3 is only supported on the Windows 10 build 10.0.18362 and above.
+Note TLS 1.3 is only supported on the Windows 10 build 10.0.18362 and above at this time.

 ###########################################################################################################